Emman-pip/python_w_database/README.md

 3. Create a medical database
 4. The app must require a username and a password
 5. Use of git for version control
+6. the app should be able to search for patients

 ### notes